-In this experiment Japanese speakers rated the naturalness of devoicing in the four grammatical conditions.
-The instructions explained that the questionnaire was about the naturalness of devoicing in Japanese loanwords.
-Using the same format as Kawahara (2011a,b), for each question, the participants were presented with one stimulus and asked to judge the naturalness of the form that undergoes devoicing of word-internal consonants (e.g. given [baddo], how natural would you find it to pronounce it as [batto]?).
-The instructions and the stimuli were presented in Japanese orthography.
-The katakana orthography was used for the stimuli (for both [baddo] and [batto] in the example above), for both real words and nonce words, because katakana is conventionally used for loanwords and nonce words in standard Japanese orthography (Labrune, 2012).
-Although the test was based on orthography, the participants were asked to read each stimulus in their heads, and make judgments based on their auditory impression rather than on orthography.
+In this experiment Japanese speakers were asked to rate the naturalness of devoicing in the four grammatical conditions.
+The instructions stated that the questionnaire was about the naturalness of devoicing in Japanese loanwords.
+Using the same format as Kawahara (2011a, 2011b), for each question, the participants were presented with one stimulus item and asked to judge the naturalness of the form that undergoes devoicing of word-internal consonants (e.g., given [baddo], how natural would you find it to pronounce it as [batto]?).
+The instructions and stimuli were presented in Japanese orthography.
+The katakana orthography was used for the stimuli (for both [baddo] and [batto] in the example above), for both real words and nonce words, since katakana is conventionally used for loanwords and nonce words in standard Japanese orthography (Labrune 2012).
+Although the test was based on orthography, the participants were asked to read each stimulus in their heads, and make judgments based on their auditory impression rather than on the orthography.

-In this experiment, the speakers judged the naturalness of devoicing using a 5-point scale: A. "very natural", B. "somewhat natural", C. "neither natural nor unnatural", D. "somewhat unnatural", and E. "very unnatural", following Kawahara (2011a,b).
-The software that ran the experiment (see below) could not present the scale numerically, so the responses were converted to a numerical scale later.
+Following Kawahara (2011a, 2011b), in this experiment, the speakers judged the naturalness of devoicing using a 5-point scale, as follows: A. "very natural", B. "somewhat natural", C. "neither natural nor unnatural", D. "somewhat unnatural", and E. "very unnatural".
+Since the software that ran the experiment (see Section 2.1.3) could not present the scale numerically, the responses were later converted to a numerical scale.

 The main session was blocked into two parts.
 The first block presented all the real word stimuli, followed by a break sign.
 The second block presented all the nonce word stimuli.
-The entire experiment was structured in this way because it was assumed that making judgments about real words would be easier than making judgments about nonce words for the participants.5
+The entire experiment was structured in this way because it was assumed that making judgments about real words would be easier than making judgments about nonce words for the participants, allowing the participants to first gain familiarity with the task before giving judgments for nonce words.4